 The musical tone of words in Chinese and some other Oriental, African, and Native American languages presents an additional difficulty to the learner.
 In those languages you must learn not only how to articulate a word, but also which of the musical tones, which may number as many as 12, is associated with it.
 Of course, Chinese and other pictographic languages are also difficult to learn because the written representation of each word does not directly tell us how it is pronounced.
 Thus, you can learn how to speak Chinese without learning to read or write a single character and, at least theoretically, you can learn how to read and write without learning how to pronounce a single word (in which case you must identify each character by its translation, if it exists, or its description).

-Pronunciation includes not only generating the sounds of a word, but also the intonation and rhythm of the phrase.
+Pronunciation includes not only generating the sounds of a word, but also the intonation and rhythm, the so-called suprasegmental elements (prosody) of the phrase.
 Therefore, the native speaker will usually recognize a foreigner even if the latter pronounces each word correctly.
 In addition to intoning their sentences unlike the natives, foreigners also tend to use their speech-generating organs differently and speak in a rhythm that differs from that of the native speaker.

 The differences in pronunciation on the sentence level depend, of course, on the languages involved.
 For example, a question in a Western language can be recognized by the intonation of the phrase.
 Since in Chinese intonation is part of each word’s identity, a question is marked by a dedicated word, rather than by the sentence’s intonation.